cycle-five/andy-coin/README.md

+# AndyCoin Bot

+AndyCoin Bot does one thing, let you give people in your server AndyCoin.
+It also does its best to cause chaos, indirectly.

-# AndyCoin Bot Logging and Auditing
+## AndyCoin Bot Logging and Auditing

 This document describes the logging and auditing system implemented for the AndyCoin Discord bot.